agrc/gis.utah.gov/.github/collaborating.md

 ## Technologies used in the website

-The UGRC Website is built upon [React][] and [Astro][], the UI Rendering Engine and the Framework that builds the Website;
+The UGRC Website is built upon [Astro][], the Framework that builds the Website, and [React][] the UI Rendering Engine.

 The Website also uses several other Open Source libraries (not limited to) listed below:

 - Styling is done with [tailwindcss][].
-  - Tailwind is used as our CSS Framework and the Foundation of our Design System
+  - Tailwind is used as our CSS Framework and the Foundation of our Design System.
-- [Hero Icons](https://heroicons.com/) is an SVG Icon Library used within our Codebase
+- [Hero Icons](https://heroicons.com/) is an SVG Icon Library used within our Codebase.
-- [Radix UI][] is a collection of customizable UI components
+- [Radix UI][] is a collection of customizable and accessible UI components.
-- [Shiki][] is a Syntax Highlighter used for our Code boxes
+- [Shiki][] is a Syntax Highlighter used for our Code boxes.
   - The syntax highlighting is done within the processing of the Markdown files with the MDX compiler as a Rehype plugin.
-- [MDX][] and Markdown are used for structuring the Content of the Website
+- [MDX][] and Markdown are used for structuring the content of the website.
-- We use [Rehype](https://github.com/rehypejs/rehype) and [Remark](https://github.com/remarkjs/remark) to extend MDX functionality
+- We use [Rehype](https://github.com/rehypejs/rehype) and [Remark](https://github.com/remarkjs/remark) to extend MDX functionality.
+- Our styling for the website is based on the [Utah Design System](https://designsystem.utah.gov/).

 ## Code Editing